afs/afs.github.io/content/sparql-agg-group-empty.md

 Grouping and Aggregation is the combination of `GROUP BY` and one of the aggregation functions such as `COUNT` or `MAX`.
-When there are no matches to the `WHERE` clause, the spec and one of the original workign groups tests don't agree.
+When there are no matches to the `WHERE` clause, the spec and one of the original working groups tests don't agree.
 In the case of aggregation and no `GROUP BY`, the spec needs a fix to get the expected answer.